4 Time-Tested, Proven Ways To Actually Beat The Stock Market

 4. Dividend Reinvestment And Compounding Helps Create Lasting Wealth

-After 34 years, you’d be earning $40,000 every year in capital gains and dividends in this hypothetical example — not a bad return for putting in just $6,000 each year.
+After 34 years, you’d be earning $40,000 every year in capital gains and dividends in this hypothetical example.
+That’s not a bad return for putting in just $6,000 each year.

 While no strategy or investment can guarantee market-beating returns, these time-tested and proven principles offer a great starting point for your own investing success.

-The key behind these lessons: If you want to reduce your loss risk and maximize your returns, look for cash-rich stocks that pay dividends and regularly repurchase their own shares, keep your money invested for several years or even decades, and keep reinvesting your dividends.
+If you want to reduce your loss risk and maximize your returns, look for cash-rich stocks that pay dividends and regularly repurchase their own shares.
+Keep your money invested for several years or even decades, and keep reinvesting your dividends.
 If history is any guide, your hard work and patience may pay off handsomely in the long run.

 P.S.
 If you’re looking for the best high-yielders the market has to offer, then you need to check out my premium newsletter service, High-Yield Investing.
 In each issue, we profile securities that pay yields of 5%, 7%, 9% and more.
 Most investors aren’t even aware these investments even exist, but they’re out there.
 To learn more, simply visit this link now.